-Think back to the last time you were at an event where speakers gave presentations.
+If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

 “Now’s a good time to go to the bathroom and get a snack.”

+They didn’t distance themselves from their topic and find ways to make an audience member’s experience a fascinating one.
 The words they chose to lead with may have been relevant and informative, but they didn’t stir up the desire to keep listening.

 Action Type #1: An unusual point of view